Azure/autorest.typescript/test/integration/generated/subscriptionIdApiVersion/README.md

 ### SubscriptionIdApiVersionClient

-`SubscriptionIdApiVersionClient` is the primary interface for developers using the SubscriptionIdApiVersionClient library.
+`SubscriptionIdApiVersionClient` is the primary interface for developers using the SubscriptionIdApiVersion client library.
 Explore the methods on this client object to understand the different features of the SubscriptionIdApiVersion service that you can access.